yquake2/yquake2/doc/03_configuration.md

   You'll never get precise timing and tearing- and / or micro stuttering free gameplay with busy waits switched off!
 * `r_vsync` can be set to `0`.
-Enabling the  vertical synchronization allows the GPU driver to wait for the display, thus stealing time from Yamagi Quake II.
-This stolen time is missing to the internal time accounting, while Yamagi Quake II tries to determine how much time was lost that's always an imprecise guess.
+Enabling the  vertical synchronization allows the GPU driver to wait for the display, thus "stealing" time from Yamagi Quake II.
+This stolen time may add some variance to the internal timing.
 Disabling vertical synchronization will always cause tearing!
-* `cl_maxfps` must be set to a value lower than `vid_maxfps`.
-The margin between the two values should be at least 3 frames per second, better 5 frames per second.
-Yamagi Quake II internally enforces a margin of 5%.
-If `cl_maxfps` is set too high (above 90) the good old 125hz bug will trigger and the physics will be off.
+* `cl_maxfps` must be set to a value lower than the renderer frame rate.
+  With `r_vsync` set to 1 that's the display refresh rate and otherwise the value of `vid_maxfps`.
+Yamagi Quake II enforces this restriction with an margin of 5%.
+For example, if `r_vsync` is set to 1 on an 60hz display 60 * 0.95 = 57 FPS. if `cl_maxfps` is set too high (above 90) the famous 125hz bug will trigger and the physics will be off.
 That may be desired.
 * `vid_displayrefreshrate` must be set to the framerate of the display.
   The default is `-1` which means autodetect.
 In most cases that's okay, but for precise timings it's a good idea to override the autodetected value and set the display refresh rate by hand.
 The displays EDID info or the GPU driver may be lying.
-Only full numbers can be given.
-If round up there's a risk for imprecise timing.
-When round down the risk if micro stuttering increases.
+Only full numbers can be given, e.g.
+  59 or 60 for a 59.95hz display.
+If round up there's a small risk for imprecise timing.
+If round down micro stuttering may occure.
-* When running with vertical synchronisation enabled `vid_maxfps` can be set to any value higher then the display refresh rate.
+* When running with vertical synchronisation enabled, `vid_maxfps` can be set to any value higher than the display refresh rate.
 If the vertical synchronisation is disabled `vid_maxfps` should be set to the desired target frame rate.

 Putting it all together we come up with three so to say standard configurations that can be used as a baseline for experiments: